BeyondMafia/BeyondMafia-Integration/docs/setup-beginner-guide.md

 ## Step 5: Syncing your repository

-Before you make any code changes, you should ensure that you follow this step to prevent git conflicts.
+> Before you make any code changes, you should ensure that you follow this step to prevent git conflicts.
 If you are unsure at any step, please type `git status` and ask for help.
+For simplicity, you should repeat this step each time you make some code changes.

 1. Stash away your previous changes.